 In May 2007, in the middle of my four years living in the grand city of Chicago, my life course shifted a bit while walking through the Chicago History Museum in its new building at 1601 N. Clark Street.
 I spent a fair amount of time at this museum during my years in Chi-town.
-And, as I will do in any city in any country (Israel, France, Netherlands, England, Mexico, all around the United States, Canada), I will go out of my way to revel in black-and-white photography of cities and famous/infamous/ordinary people, architecture, sculpture, shapes and images, shadows and light.
-In this May three years ago, I chanced upon an exhibit that honored a Chicago resident and internationally renowned photographer, character, and all around sweet guy.
-“The Essential Art Shay: Selected Photographs”.
-During this exhibit I saw the length and breadth of Art’s oeuvre.
+And, as I will do while living or traveling in any city in any country (Israel, France, Netherlands, England, Mexico, all around the United States, Canada), I will go out of my way to revel in black-and-white photography of cities and famous/infamous/ordinary people, architecture, sculpture, shapes and images, shadows and light.
+On this May day three years ago, I chanced upon an exhibit that honored a Chicago resident and internationally renowned photographer, character, and all around sweet guy — “The Essential Art Shay: Selected Photographs” showing the length and breadth of Art’s oeuvre.

 I’ll share comments from my journal at the time, experiencing the exhibit.